athanclark/purescript-timeline/README.md

 [![Build Status](https://travis-ci.org/openchronology/purescript-timeline.svg?branch=master)](https://travis-ci.org/openchronology/purescript-timeline)

-This project defines the types and operations used in a timeline, while trying to focus only on the operational aspects of the associated types, and not user-interface associated data like documents and descriptions.
+This project defines the types and operations used in a timeline.
+Although somewhat integrated, it tries to separate the operational aspects of the types from their user interface, and also provides encoding implementations for the types.

 ## Definitions